Travel tips & inspiration

 3 regions to visit — Brittany, Provence, Alsace

-People often discover France through its major cities, but its regions are what make it unforgettable.
-Between wild coastlines, sun-soaked villages, and wine routes lined with half-timbered houses, there are a thousand ways to fall in love with the country.
-In this article, I’m sharing 3 regions to visit in France that complement each other perfectly: Brittany, Provence, and Alsace.
+France is often discovered through its big cities, but it’s the regions that make it unforgettable.
+Between wild coastlines, sun-soaked villages and wine roads lined with half-timbered houses, there are a thousand ways to fall in love with the country.
+Here I’m sharing 3 regions to visit in France that complement each other perfectly: Brittany, Provence and Alsace.

-The goal is simple: give you a concrete feel for the atmosphere of each region, the key advantages, the must-do activities (walks, local experiences, food to try), and above all, help you choose based on your preferences if you’re visiting from abroad.
+The goal is simple: give you a clear feel for each region’s vibe, strengths, must-do experiences (walks, local moments, foods to try), and above all practical tips to choose based on your preferences if you’re coming from abroad.

 Want to visit one of these regions?